cedx/akismet.js/doc/advanced/testing.md

     {isTest: true}
   );

-  console.log('It should not influence subsequent calls');
+  console.log('It should not influence subsequent calls.');
   await client.checkComment(comment);
 }
 ```